krisnova/klone/README.md

+# This work is UNFINISHED do not use this yet

 # klone

 `klone` helps you make quick and easy work out of contributing to a GitHub repository by handling `git clone` for you.